PLUG INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Plug Power, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-NEW YORK, March 26, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Plug Power, Inc. ("Plug" or "the Company") (NASDAQ: PLUG) and certain of its officers.
+NEW YORK , April 2, 2024 /PRNewswire/ -- Attorney Advertising- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Plug Power, Inc. ("Plug" or "the Company") (NASDAQ: PLUG) and certain of its officers.

 Class Definition: